tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/iOS SDK接入指南/iOS 推送证书说明_intl_en.md

-# Notes on iOS push certificates
+# Notes on iOS Push Certificate

-## Message push certificate overview
+## Message Push Certificate Overview
 This guide describes how to generate iOS message push certificates required by TPNS. iOS push certificates include push certificate for the development environment and push certificate for the release environment.
-You can create push certificate for the development environment and push certificate for the release environment using this tutorial.
+According to this tutorial, create a push certificate for the development environment and a push certificate for the release environment.

-## APNs push certificate request
+## APNs Push Certificate Request

-Step 1: Create a request file for message push certificate
+Step 1.
+Create a request file for message push certificate

 First, open the ```Keychain Access``` tool.
 ![](https://main.qcloudimg.com/raw/a11ed45755c05b45d9c203fac7b11820.png)